The Medicine of Silence

 To get a glimpse of the extent of viruses that are already deeply embedded in our bodies listen to this video at the National Institutes of Health up to time 11:11 from Harvard physician:

-You will see that not all viruses are BAD, in fact, some help our immune system as they relate within the complexity of our bodies.
+You will see that not all viruses are BAD.
+In fact, some help our immune system as they relate to the complexity of our bodies.

 Finally, from Lao Tzu, ancient Chinese poet and philosopher:

 From the “Tao by Lao Tzu” – 16